Tip: You can use filters for better results

 - Confirm the retry.

-- In the best case, the queue is fixed – in the worst case, the problem persists and developers should be able to help you if you provide them with further logs and details.
+- In the worst case, developers should be able to help you if you provide them with further logs and details.

 - Click on the Acknowledge button.